**Excerpt:**

 Discover the difference between fast twitch and slow twitch muscle fibers and learn what actually impacts running speed and athletic performance.

-Learn how concentric, eccentric, and isometric muscle contractions affect running speed, coordination, and overall athletic performance.
+Learn how concentric, eccentric, and isometric muscle contractions affect sprint force, movement timing, and the body’s ability to support aggressive movement during running.